Ellen McLaughlin (politician)

-Ellen Hamilton Campbell is an American politician who is the delegate for Virginia's 36th House of Delegates district.
+Ellen Hamilton McLaughlin, formerly Ellen Campbell, is an American politician who is the delegate for Virginia's 36th House of Delegates district.
 She began serving after winning a 2023 special election to replace her husband Ronnie R. Campbell, who died of cancer on December 13, 2022.

 Political career

 Ellen's husband, Ronnie R. Campbell, who represented the 24th district in the Virginia House of Delegates, died of cancer on December 13, 2022.
 Ellen ran in the special election to fill the seat for the remainder of her husband's term.
 She won the election, held January 10, 2023, against Democrat Jade D. Harris.
 She was sworn in on January 11, 2023.